jamccarty/Compiler240/README.md

 Approximate Hours worked:
 =========================
-    30-45 hours, over the course of roughly 3 weeks.
+    30-45 hours each, over the course of roughly 3 weeks.

 Known Bugs or Limitations:
 ==========================